michaeltelford/wgit/README.md

 This next example requires a configured database instance.
 Currently the only supported DBMS is MongoDB.
 See [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for a free (small) account or provide your own MongoDB instance.

-`Wgit::Database` provides a light wrapper of logic around the `mongo` gem allowing for simple database interactivity and serialisation.
-With Wgit you can index webpages, store them in a database and then search through all that's been indexed.
+`Wgit::Database` provides a light wrapper of logic around the `mongo` gem allowing for simple database interactivity and object serialisation.
+Using Wgit you can index webpages, store them in a database and then search through all that's been indexed.
 The use of a database is entirely optional however and isn't required for crawling/indexing.

 The following versions of MongoDB are supported: